anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The label `[OPTIONAL forwarding]` in {{enrollfigure}}
-means that on receiving from a pledge a request message of the given type, the registrar MAY answer the request directly itself.
+means that on receiving from a pledge a request message of the given type, the registrar MAY answer the request directly.
-In this case, it MUST authenticate its responses with the same credentials as used for authenticating itself at TLS level for the voucher exchange.
+In this case, it MUST authenticate its responses with the same credentials as used for authenticating itself at the TLS level for the voucher exchange.
-Otherwise the registrar MUST forward the request to the RA and forward any resulting response back to the pledge.
+Otherwise, the registrar MUST forward the request to the RA and forward any resulting response back to the pledge.

 Note:
-The decision whether to forward a request or to answer it directly can depend on various static and dynamic factors.
+The decision of whether to forward a request or to answer it directly can depend on various static and dynamic factors.
 They include the application scenario, the capabilities of the registrar and of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.

 Note:
-There are several options how the registrar could be able to directly answer requests for CA certificates or for certificate request attributes.
+There are several options for how the registrar could be able to directly answer requests for CA certificates or for certificate request attributes.
 It could cache responses obtained from the domain PKI and later use their contents for responding to requests asking for the same data.
-The contents could also be explicit provisioned at the registrar.
+The contents could also be explicitly provisioned at the registrar.

 Note:
-Certificate requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance because is not properly authenticated or not authorized.<br>
+Certificate requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance, because is not properly authenticated or not authorized.<br>
-Also certificate confirmation messages will usually be forwarded to the backend PKI, but if the registrar knows that they are not needed or wanted there it can acknowledge such messages directly.
+Also, certificate confirmation messages will usually be forwarded to the backend PKI, but if the registrar knows that they are not needed or wanted there it can acknowledge such messages directly.